EfthymiaKakoulidou/project-management-tool/TESTING.md

 I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.

 ### JavaScript (Jest Testing)

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.